w3c/wot-thing-description/proposals/hypermedia-control-2/README.md

 }
 ```

 Note that this TD is respecting the current standard.
-Currently, the output would be expected as the response to the `POST /fade` request.
+**Currently, the output would be expected as the response to the `POST /fade` request, i.e. the response of `invokeaction`.**

 ## Hypermedia Use Case Example